(All) Sports Social Clubs & Classes in Perth

 The West Australian Football League (WAFL) is an Australian rules football league based in Perth, Western Australia.

-The competition is governed by the West Australian Football Commission, and based at Subiaco Oval.
+The competition is governed by the West Australian Football Commission, based in Tuart Hill.

 The West Coast Eagles have been actively supporting the WA community since the club’s inception in 1986.